netdata/netdata/packaging/installer/README.md

 [ -x /etc/rc.netdata ] && /etc/rc.netdata start
 ```

-## Nightly vs. stable releases

-The Netdata team maintains two releases of the Netdata agent: **nightly** and **stable**.
-By default, Netdata's installation scripts will give you **automatic, nightly** updates, as that is our recommended configuration.

-**Nightly**: We create nightly builds every 24 hours.
-They contain fully-tested code that fixes bugs or security flaws, or introduces new features to Netdata.
-Every nightly release is a candidate for then becoming a stable release—when we're ready, we simply change the release tags on GitHub.
-That means nightly releases are stable and proven to function correctly in the vast majority of Netdata use cases.
-That's why nightly is the *best choice for most Netdata users*.

-**Stable**: We create stable releases whenever we believe the code has reached a major milestone.
-Most often, stable releases correlate with the introduction of new, significant features.
-Stable releases might be a better choice for those who run Netdata in *mission-critical production systems*, as updates will come more infrequently, and only after the community helps fix any bugs that might have been introduced in previous releases.

-**Pros of using nightly releases:**

--   Get the latest features and bugfixes as soon as they're available
--   Receive security-related fixes immediately
--   Use stable, fully-tested code that's always improving
--   Leverage the same Netdata experience our community is using

-**Pros of using stable releases:**

--   Protect yourself from the rare instance when major bugs slip through our testing and negatively affect a Netdata installation
--   Retain more control over the Netdata version you use

 ## Offline installations

 You can install Netdata on systems without internet access, but you need to take